Skip to main content

 Permission Requirements for WMI and Windows

-Windows permissions requirements are broken down into two parts that are detailed in the sections below:
+Windows permission requirements are broken down into two parts:

-• Minimum required permissions for discovering Windows hosts/guests information.
+• Minimum required permissions for discovering Windows host and guest information.

-WinRM-specific items are listed where applicable, but the permissions themselves must be enabled on the target machine.
+WinRM-specific items are listed where applicable, but the permissions must be enabled on the target machine.

-The following requirements represent the minimum user account permissions to allow Device42 to connect and discover a Windows host.
+The following requirements represent the minimum user account permissions for Device42 to connect to and discover a Windows host.

-1. Ensure that at least Enable Account, Remote Enable, Read Security, and WMI permissions are applied to the autodiscovery user account and to the following WMI namespaces and sub-namespaces:
+1. Ensure that at least Enable Account, Remote Enable, Read Security, and WMI permissions are applied to the discovery user account and to the following WMI namespaces and sub-namespaces:

 • CIMV2